 If you have already submitted a Panel, Roundtable or Workshop title you may log in below using the proposal id number and password already provided to you:

 We will email it to you.

 The 2019 APPAM Fall Research Conference will celebrate APPAM's 41st conference on November 7-9 at the Denver Sheraton in Denver, Colorado.
 This year's event will focus on celebrating differences among all viewpoints and how we can work together to improve the public policy field.

-***The deadline for all submissions is Thursday, April 11, 2019 11:59 pm PST.
-After review from the APPAM Program Committee, all submitters will receive an accept or reject notice by mid-July.***
+***The deadline for all submissions is Friday, September 27, 2019 11:59 pm PST.
+After review from the APPAM Program Committee, all submitters will receive an accept or reject notice by mid-October.***

 There are 4 steps to the online submission process.